 If you’re still struggling to put on compression stockings even with donning aids, you might want to look into compression wraps.
-These garments are made from thick, durable material that wraps around the affected limb and secures in place with Velcro.
+These garments are made from thick, durable material that wraps around the affected limb and secures in place with hook and loop.
 Compression wraps can be adjusted to give different levels of compression, making them very versatile garments.
-However, you have to properly measure their compression level each time you secure the Velcro straps to ensure that they’re neither too tight nor too loose.
+However, you have to properly measure their compression level each time you secure the hook and loop straps to ensure that they’re neither too tight nor too loose.

 Most people are able to wear compression stockings for varicose veins without any side effects, but you should talk to your doctor if you see redness or open skin on your feet or legs, or if you experience any increased pain, swelling or numbness while wearing compression hose.
 If you’re tempted to discontinue wearing compression hose because they are uncomfortable, talk to your doctor first—you might need a different type or size.

 Compression therapy can’t cure varicose veins, but it can help manage your symptoms and help improve your circulation and your overall quality of life.
 If you’re already at risk for developing varicose veins based on the criteria we reviewed above, you might want to consult with a doctor and wear mild or medium compression stockings as a preventive measure to preserve your vein health.
 Combined with lifestyle changes, compression stockings can help make a difference for the better in your lower body circulation.